-The company's management believes that any differences from these estimates will not have a significant influence on the financial statements in the near future, with each estimate applying the principle of prudence.
+The company's management believes that any differences from these estimates will not have a significant influence on the financial statements in the near future, for each estimate applying the principle of prudence.

-Estimates and assumptions are mainly used for depreciation adjustments of non-current assets, estimation of the useful life of fixed assets, for adjustment of depreciation of receivables and inventories, for provisions, for recognition of deferred tax assets.
+Estimates and assumptions are primarily used for impairment adjustments of non-current assets, estimation of the useful life of fixed assets, for impairment adjustments of receivables and inventories, for provisions, for recognition of deferred tax assets.

-In accordance with IAS 36, intangible and tangible assets are analyzed to identify whether they show impairment indications at the balance sheet date.
+In accordance with IAS 36, intangible and property, plant and equipment are analyzed to identify whether they show impairment indications at the balance sheet date.
 If the net carrying value of an asset is greater than its recoverable value, an impairment loss is recognised to reduce the net carrying value of that asset to the level of recoverable value.
 If the grounds for recognising the impairment loss disappear in subsequent periods, the net carrying amount of the asset is increased to the level of the net carrying amount, which would have been determined if no impairment loss had been recognised.

-The assessment for the impairment of claims is carried out individually and globally, by categories of claims with similar characteristics and is based on management's best estimate of the present value of cash flows that are expected to be received.
+The assessment for the impairment of receivables is conducted individually and globally, by categories of receivables with similar characteristics and is based on management's best estimate of the present value of the cash flows expected to be received.
 The company reviews its trade and other receivables on an annual basis of its financial position to assess whether it needs to record an impairment in value in the profit and loss account.
 Management's professional reasoning is particularly necessary for estimating value and coordinating future cash flows when determining impairment loss.
 These estimates are based on assumptions about several factors, and actual results may differ, leading to future changes in adjustments.

-By their nature, unforeseen situations will be clarified at the time of occurrence of potential future events that may generate them.
-The assessment of these situations inherently involves the use of significant assumptions and estimates about the occurrence and outcome of future events.
+By their nature, unforeseen situations will be clarified when the potential future events that may generate them occur.
+Assessing these situations inherently involves the use of significant assumptions and estimates about the occurrence and outcome of future events.

-Deferred tax assets are recognized for tax losses to the extent that it is likely that there will be taxable profit from which the losses can be covered.
+Deferred tax assets are recognized for tax losses insofar as it is likely that there will be taxable profit from which losses can be covered.
 It is necessary to exercise professional reasoning to determine the amount of deferred tax assets that can be recognised, based on probability in terms of the period and level of future taxable profit, as well as future tax planning strategies.

-3. APPLYING NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS
+3. APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS